karimarttila/karimarttila.github.io/_posts/2021-01-19-world-statistics-exercise.md

 ### Conclusions

 This exercise was really interesting.
 I learned quite a lot how to experiment data using REPL in the backend.
 I also learned quite a lot how to create nice visualizations using the Vega library.
-I also learned that using Clojure and Clojurescript you can create quite powerful fullstack applications without the need being a Javascript / React guru.
+I also learned that using Clojure and Clojurescript you can create quite powerful full stack applications without the need being a Javascript / React guru.

 *The writer is working at Metosin using Clojure in cloud projects.
 If you are interested in starting a Clojure project or getting Clojure training in Finland you can contact me by sending an email to my Metosin email address or contact me via LinkedIn.*